jorgemk85/OneData/README.md

 ```c#
 myUpdatedLog.Delete();
 ```
-You only need to send the id of your record inside the property you identified as `PrimaryKeyProperty` to find the object in the database and delete it.
+You only need to send the id of your record inside the property you identified as `PrimaryKey` to find the object in the database and delete it.

-When you which to delete a set of information contained in a `IEnumerable<T>`, say, a `List<T>`, you can simply do the following:
+When you wish to delete a set of information contained in a `IEnumerable<T>`, say, a `List<T>`, you can simply do the following:
 ```c#
 myLogCollection.DeleteMassive();
 ```